 Certificates of attendance

-Both, short course and one-week course participants will receive a certificate of attendance at the end of their stay, provided they have attended at least 80% of the course time.
+Participants of both short courses and one-week courses will receive one certificate of attendance per course at the end of the course, provided they have attended at least 80% of the course time.

-Applicants are advised to contact their home institution to enquire about the recognition of ECTS points from the University of Mannheim.
+Applicants are advised to contact their home institution to inquire about the recognition of ECTS points from the University of Mannheim.
 Note that you will be charged an administration fee of EUR 20,00 (2 ECTS) or 50,00 (4 ECTS) per course, respectively.

 For the short courses we cannot grant ECTS points.